rozek/dommali/README.md

 * methods retrieving the current size and position of a DOM element have specific names which makes their intention more obvious even for casual programmers: f.e., `positionInViewport` vs. `positionInParent` vs. `positionOnPage`
 * additionally, some methods have names (or synonyms) which indicate whether they return _layout_ or _render_ measures: _layout_ positions and dimensions are used by the layout engine and do not consider any [CSS transforms](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) applied to DOM elements, whereas _render_ measures take such transforms into account
 * `dommali` does not define its own event object - nowadays. creating DOM events is so simple that there is just no need for a wrapper
+* `dommali` does not support CSS _animations_ but animated CSS transitions - and those are really simple

 **NPM users**: please consider the [Github README](https://github.com/rozek/dommali/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)